w3c/wot/plugfest/2018-sept-online/README.md

 The following scenarios validate the interoperability of devices across different manufactuers.

+Note: we may want to define some smaller, simpler scenarios for testing; but we also need a "meaty" scenario for demonstration purposes at TPAC.

 ## Home integration scenario

 Scenario: Automatically turn off devices when user leaves the room